Social Media Toolkit

 Social Media Contacts

-If you have any questions or concerns related to social media or any of the existing URMC platforms, please feel free to contact one of the social media team members: Heather Hare, Emily Boynton, and Molly Miles.
+If you have any questions or concerns related to social media or any of the existing URMC platforms, please feel free to contact us.